marier-nico/event-processor/README.md

 event-processor is a library that aims to simplify the common pattern of event processing.
 It simplifies the process of filtering, dispatching and pre-processing events as well as injecting dependencies in event processors.

 The only requirement is that your events are regular python dictionaries.
+Python 3.7+ is supported.

 Here's a very basic example of simple event filtering and dispatching.
 This is as simple as it gets, just calling the right processor depending on the event: